-The PADDING Function allows extending the length of ISO 8473 NPDUs beyond the length required to convey the NSDU, in order to accommodate those ESs and ISs which place sizing constraints upon NPDUs to facilitate processing.
+3.3.3.11.2.1 The PADDING Function allows extending the length of ISO/IEC 8473 NPDUs beyond the length required to convey the NSDU, in order to accommodate those ESs and ISs which place sizing constraints upon NPDUs to facilitate processing.

-4.3.10.2 Security Function
+3.3.3.11.3 Security Function

-The SECURITY function supports imposition of Network Layer security provisions by way of an options field conveyed within the ISO 8473 header.
+- 3.3.3.11.3.1 The SECURITY function supports imposition of Network Layer security provisions by way of an options field conveyed within the ISO/IEC 8473 header.
 The information contained within this options field may be specified in a global context (i.e. by the international standard), or within the context of the addressing authority responsible for the assignment of the NPDU's source or destination NSAP Address.
-These contexts are known respectively as the Globally Unique, Source and Destination Unique Formats.

-ATN Conformant systems are only required to recognise this options field when it is specified in the global context.
-Although a source or destination NSAP Address assigned using the ATN NSAP Addressing Plan could be used to identify ATN Security Information in the source or destination context, the SARPs does not mandate support of the source or destination specific formats for the ISO 8473 security parameter, and hence to avoid service irregularities, neither format should be used.

-The Security options field is included in the ISO 8473 header by an ES when the NS User provides a Security Label with an NSDU.
-In the ATN, this is always encoded using the Globally Unique Format, and is the encoding of the ATN Security Label provided on the N-UNITDATA.Request.
-As discussed in 4.3.8, the security options parameter is referenced by the inter-domain forwarding function and used to determine the route that an NPDU follows.
+These contexts are known respectively as the Globally Unique, Source and Destination Unique Formats. - 3.3.3.11.3.2 ATN conformant systems are only required to recognise this options field when it is specified in the global context.
+Although a source or destination NSAP Address assigned using the ATN NSAP Addressing Plan could be used to identify ATN Security Information in the source or destination context, the ATN ICS SARPs does not mandate support of the source or destination specific formats for the ISO/IEC 8473 security parameter, and hence to avoid service irregularities, neither format should be used. - 3.3.3.11.3.3 The Security options field is included in the ISO/IEC 8473 header by an ES when the NS-User provides a Security Label with an NSDU.
+In the ATN, this is always encoded using the Globally Unique Format, which is also the format used for and this is the encoding of the ATN Security Label provided on the N-UNITDATA-Request.
+As discussed in 4.3.83.3.3.9.2, the security options parameter is referenced by the inter-domain forwarding function and used to determine the route that an NPDU follows.
 It is, however, never modified by an IS.

-When the NPDU reaches its destination, the value of the Security options field is provided to the destination NS use as the Security Label associated with the NSDU.
+3.3.3.11.3.4 When the NPDU reaches its destination, the value of the Security options field is provided to the destination NS_user as the Security Label associated with the NSDU.

-4.3.10.3 Source Routing Function
+3.3.3.11.4 Source Routing Function

-The SOURCE ROUTING Function allows specification of a particular path (i.e., sequence of ISs) through which a particular NPDU either should pass or must pass.
+3.3.3.11.4.1 The SOURCE ROUTING Function allows specification of a particular path (i.e., sequence of ISs) through which a particular NPDU either should pass or must pass.
 The former is described as Partial Source Routing, and the latter is described as Complete Source Routing.
 The path is defined by a supplied list of NETs, which is conveyed within the NPDU header.

-4.3.10.4 Record Route Function
+3.3.3.11.5 Record Route Function